A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Master Theorem

 \end{thm}

-We discuss the assumptions and implication of Theorem~\ref{thm:master} before we prove it.
-Condition~\eqref{master_condi_i} reflects the geometry of the subgroup $\G$ through the projection map $\Pi_G$.
-When $\G$ is the orthogonal group $\mathcal{O}(d)$, the special orthogonal group $\mathcal{SO}(d)$, or the permutation group $\mathcal{P}(d)$, we can take $\rho = 1$, see Section~\ref{sec:group}.
-We conjecture that condition~\eqref{master_condi_i} is actually true for arbitrary closed subgroups of the orthogonal group, see Conjecture~\ref{conj:group}.
+Let us elaborate on conditions~\eqref{master_condi_i}--\eqref{master_condi_iv} in and the implications of Theorem~\ref{thm:master} before giving its proof.
+Condition~\eqref{master_condi_i} reflects the geometry of the subgroup $\G$ through the projection map $\Pi_{\G}$.
+Indeed, as we shall see in Section~\ref{sec:group}, it can be interpreted as an \emph{error bound condition}, which provides a measure of proximity of points in the convex hull of $\G$ to $\G$ itself.
+We will also show in Section~\ref{sec:group} that condition (i) holds with $\alpha = 1$ when $\G$ is the orthogonal group $\mathcal{O}(d)$, the special orthogonal group $\mathcal{SO}(d)$, or the permutation group $\mathcal{P}(d)$.
+We conjecture that condition~\eqref{master_condi_i} actually holds for arbitrary closed subgroups of the orthogonal group, see Conjecture~\ref{conj:group}.
 Condition~\eqref{master_condi_ii} is related to the measurement graph $([n], E )$ and represents the requirement that the measurement graph needs to be sufficiently connected.
-In particular, $\kappa = 0$ when the measurement graph is a complete graph (\ie, $w_{ij} = 1$ for all $i<j$).
-Condition~\eqref{master_condi_iii} depends on both the measurement graph (through the matrix $D$) and the noise model (through the matrix $\Delta$).
-Roughly speaking, modulo the effect of $D$, this condition requires that the measurement noise cannot be too large.
+In particular, we have $\kappa = 0$ when the measurement graph is complete (\ie, $w_{ij} = 1$ for all $1\le i<j\le n$).
+Condition~\eqref{master_condi_iii} depends on normalized deviation matrix $D^{-1}\Delta$ and, roughly speaking, requires that the noise in the measurements cannot be too large.
+This condition suggests that when we quantify the information contained in the observations $\{ C_{ij}: (i,j) \in E\}$, we should normalize the deviations matrices $\{ \Delta_{ij}: (i,j) \in E\}$ by the degrees $\{ r_i: i \in [n]\}$ of the nodes in the (extended) measurement graph.
+This is consistent with our intuition that under the same level of noise, more information is available at node $i$ if there are more observations related to $G^*_i$.
 For the special case of $\mathcal{SO}(2)$-\sync with a complete measurement graph, a similar condition is used in the analysis of the SDP relaxation approach, see \cite[Definition 3.1]{bandeira2017tightness}.
-Condition~\eqref{master_condi_iv} captures the requirement that the GPM needs to be initialized with a point $G^0$ of sufficiently small estimation error.
+Condition~\eqref{master_condi_iv} captures the requirement that GPM needs to be initialized with a point $G^0$ of sufficiently small estimation error.